CaH4o/fullstackopen/README.md

 - [x] [Exercise is done](https://github.com/CaH4o/fullstackopen/tree/main/part6/unicafe)

-#### 6.3-6.15: Anecdotes
+#### 6.3-6.19: Anecdotes

 Description: Let's make a new version of the anecdote voting application.
 Let's handle the state management with React-Redux.
 And then Implement filtering for the anecdotes that are displayed to the user.
 Finnaly install Redux Toolkit and use it with separating by fiels.
 After it install json-server and implement fetching from the server and creating new anecdote in the server.
 All anecdotes are stored in the backend.
+After connection to backend make refactoring code to use Redux Thunk library.

-Create an application according to the requirements described in [exercises 6.3-6.8](https://fullstackopen.com/en/part6/flux_architecture_and_redux#exercises-6-3-6-8), [exercise 6.9](https://fullstackopen.com/en/part6/many_reducers#exercise-6-9), [exercises 6.10-6.13](https://fullstackopen.com/en/part6/many_reducers#exercises-6-10-6-13), [exercises 6.14-6.15](https://fullstackopen.com/en/part6/communicating_with_server_in_a_redux_application#exercises-6-14-6-15).
+Create an application according to the requirements described in [exercises 6.3-6.8](https://fullstackopen.com/en/part6/flux_architecture_and_redux#exercises-6-3-6-8), [exercise 6.9](https://fullstackopen.com/en/part6/many_reducers#exercise-6-9), [exercises 6.10-6.13](https://fullstackopen.com/en/part6/many_reducers#exercises-6-10-6-13), [exercises 6.14-6.15](https://fullstackopen.com/en/part6/communicating_with_server_in_a_redux_application#exercises-6-14-6-15), [exercises 6.16-6.19](https://fullstackopen.com/en/part6/communicating_with_server_in_a_redux_application#exercises-6-16-6-19).

 - [] [Exercise is done](https://github.com/CaH4o/fullstackopen/tree/main/part6/anecdotes)